Complete control of the Mac with a single button for people with impaired physical and motor skills.

 Maps uses real-time traffic information to calculate your ETA.
-It gives you details on traffic jams, so you can tell if there’s a major incident or just a temporary slowdown.
-And if traffic is a mess, Maps offers alternative routes to save you time.
+It gives you details on traffic backups, so you can tell if there’s a major incident or just a temporary slowdown.
+And if traffic is a mess, Maps offers alternate routes to save you time.

 Share a map